FAQ

 How do I find a therapist?

-You can find a personal therapist on the IACP website or from the list provided by the College, which is located in your Moodle Supporting Documents and the Useful Resources section.
+You can find a personal therapist on the IACP website or in the list provided by the College, located in your Moodle Supporting Documents and the Useful Resources section.
 The list is not a recommendation; rather, it is a compilation of suitable accredited therapists who offer a student rate.
 Where required, you can also consider any therapist on the IAHIP or BACP websites.

 Course Queries

-Can you tell me more about the BSc (Hons) programme?
+Can you tell me more about the BSc (Hons) in Integrative Counselling and Psychotherapy programme?

-Yes, the BSc is a QQI-validated Level 8 four-year programme recognised by the Irish Association for Counselling and Psychotherapy (IACP) as a professional award.
-Across all programmes, we hold at our core the importance of student support throughout the learning experience, which is evident through the quality of our programmes, the expertise of our faculty and administrative teams as well as the By-Your-Side student support programme we offer.
+Yes.
+The BSc (Hons) in Integrative Counselling and Psychotherapy is a QQI-validated Level 8 four-year programme recognised by IACP as a professional award.
+Across all programmes, we hold at our core the importance of student support throughout the learning experience, as evidenced by the quality of our programmes, the expertise of our faculty and administrative teams, and the By-Your-Side student support programme we offer.

 Attendance